Ditching Braces: Use of Orthodontic Aligners Expanding

 Clear aligners, such as the brand name Invisalign, offer the advantage of nearly imperceptible orthodontic treatment, unlike traditional braces.
 Once a patient at an orthodontic office completes an intake, exam and measurement protocol with the orthodontist’s team, a series of aligners is made specific to that patient and tailored to the treatment goals.
 As prescribed, the patient exchanges one aligner for the next in a series of incremental changes.
 You can navigate to this website to get opinions from a dental expert.

-Since invisalign is removable, patients can take their invisalign out for eating, which means they won’t face dietary restrictions like no sticky or hard foods.
+Since the devices are removable, patients can take them out for eating, which means they won’t face dietary restrictions like no sticky or hard foods.
 This also makes cleaning the teeth much easier — a big reason aligners are important for patients who are not as scrupulous with their at-home care.
 Patients must remove aligners only for eating and brushing.
 Otherwise, the devices must be worn, even overnight.
-Patients also ask questions such as can you kiss with invisalign.

 Aligners can correct most problems patients bring to their orthodontist’s office, but not all.